-- Heavily averted in the sequel.
+- Averted in the sequel.
 Valve put heavy effort in making the tutorial sections as natural as possible, going for onscreen prompts and naturally obstacles rather than actual dialogue.

-- Played with in Portal2 where Wheatley asks you to say apple, and the usual onscreen prompt tells you that the space bar causes Chell to speak.
+- Played with in Portal 2 where Wheatley asks you to say apple, and the usual onscreen prompt tells you that the space bar makes Chell speak.
 Instead, you jump, and Wheatley concludes that you've had massive brain damage.

 - Reyes on the keyboard controls in Deus Ex's tutorial.

 - Receiver's plot revolves around the player character finding and listening to tapes explaining the situation.
 Given that Receiver's whole shtick is giving every single function on the gun a corresponding button, one of these tapes tells the player character to refer to diagrams labelled things like "LMB" and "RMB" to perform various tasks.